itfanr/ros2-wiki/Windows-Install-Binary.md

 > choco install -y python
 ```

+### Install OpenSSL

+Download an OpenSLL installer from [this page](https://slproweb.com/products/Win32OpenSSL.html).
+Scroll to the bottom of and download *Win64 OpenSSL v1.0.2*.
+Don't download the Win32 or Light versions.

+Run the installer with default parameters.
+Then, define environment variables (the following commands assume you used the default installation directory):

+- `setx -m OPENSSL_CONF C:\OpenSSL-Win64\bin\openssl.cfg`
+- Add `C:\OpenSSL-Win64\bin\` to your PATH

 ### Install Visual Studio Community 2015

 If you already have a paid version of Visual Studio 2015 (Professional, Enterprise), skip this step.